 - Choose a style for each series using the Point style options.

 - Specify a width for the point borders.
 This is measured in pixels.

-Use the Variable style properties to control whether labels should appear for the variables on your radar chart.
-If you enable the variable labels, you can also set the label color and font size.
+Use the Variable style properties to control whether labels should appear for the variables on your Radar chart.
+If you enable the variable labels, you can also set the Label color and Label font size.

 - Specify a maximum value for the axis.

 - Specify a minimum value for the axis.